 #1 Good Dry Herb Vaporizers Do Not Burn the Material, They Cook It

-It is a common misconception that vaporizers create vapor by burning the material placed inside them.
+It is a common misconception that dry herb vape pens create vapor by burning the material placed inside them.
 If that were the case, we would be talking about smoke, not vapor.
 The truth is that most devices available today use convection heating, meaning that there is no direct contact between the herb and the heating element.
 Some inferior vaporizers still use conduction (direct contact, hence easy burning) but these are getting phased out slowly.

 Convection heating means that the herb is ‘cooked’ – all the good stuff evaporates and is inhaled, but the material never burns.
 Research has shown that the level of THC inhaled remains the same, but with far fewer toxins polluting the vapor.
 This guarantees a cleaner and safer vaping experience.